KEERRO/ctf-writeups/Securinets-CTF-QUALS-2019/RE/AutomateMe/README.md

 <br>

-and we can see the flag in it.
+in which we can see the flag.

 FLAG: `securinets{automating_everything_is_the_new_future}`